Most people understand that a DWI charge is not good news – but many underestimate the ways in which a conviction will negatively impact their lives.

 Increasingly harsher penalties mean that offenders are taught a lesson with a mandatory one or two days (often at the weekend) in prison.

 For repeat offenders (even for a second offense), a custodial sentence is more likely and even mandatory in some states.
 It could mean weeks or months behind bars – more if there are aggravating circumstances.
+This is why it is important to spot the signs of alcohol abuse early on and get the necessary help.

 A hefty fine